 You can control playback volume through your Bluetooth headphones that supports the AVRCP profile.

 For devices that do not support the AVRCP profile, you might only be adjusting the playback volume of your headphones locally, but not through the playback device that the Creative BT-W4 is connected to.

 The volume control synchronization between the headset and the connected device is dependent on the headset manufacturer's implementation.
 You will have to approach your headset manufacturer to check on their implementation.

 Adjust the volume from the volume control of the devices that you are connected to instead.
 Some Bluetooth receivers does not respond to the volume commands from Creative BT-W4 due to their manufacturer's implementation.

 Some Bluetooth receivers have different volume level mismatch with Creative BT-W4 in the initial volume adjustment control as the receivers do not accept volume setting from BT-W4.
 Different manufacturer implements the Bluetooth protocol differently, hence the volume sync feature is dependent on your device manufacturer's implementation.
 You will have to approach them to check on their implementation.

-The Creative BT-W4 draws less than 40 mA even while using the most power-intensive codec.
-That is about 1% of most phones' battery, and less than 1% of Nintendo Switch's battery.
+The Creative BT-W4 draws less than 50 mA even while using the most power-intensive codec at maximum distant.
+That is about 1% of most phones' battery (5000mAh) and <1.2% of Nintendo Switch's battery (4210mAh).